Brah, aka Shaka XL, is a 1.5m / 40in flying wing with flaps and ailerons that provides you with ultimate control over your RC Glider.

 Now, go to the MIXES screen where all the magic will happen.

-Make sure to add a switch to your RBAKE channel, to use CROW mode later on.
+Make sure to add a switch to your RBAKE channel to use CROW mode later on.

-In, say, UP position, the channel will take the input from the Throttle stick and apply it to the MOTO channel.
+In, UP position, the channel will take the input from the Throttle stick and apply it to the MOTO channel.

-The brake input to all the control surfaces will be disabled in this position.
+The Brake input to all the control surfaces will be disabled in this position.

-As the last bit, feel free to add some audio announcements or haptic feedback on the low battery, link quality, RSSI, etc.
+Optionally, add some audio announcements or haptic feedback on the low battery, link quality, RSSI, etc.

 And feel free to use this as a starting point to create a configuration you like.